servable-community/servable-dashboard/README.md

 # Contributing

 We really want Parse to be yours, to see it grow and thrive in the open source community.
-Please see the [Contributing to Parse Dashboard guide](CONTRIBUTING.md).
+Please see the [Contributing to Servable Dashboard guide](CONTRIBUTING.md).

 -----